micGuerr/MiNPAT/doc/installation/dcm2nii.md

 # dcm2niix and Dcm2Bids Download and Installation

-We recommend, if possible, to start the processing from DICOM data.
+We recommend, if possible, to start the LongAnMRI analysis from DICOM data.
 This way, the chances to make silly mistakes is reduced.

 Also, the programme assumes a [BIDS](https://bids.neuroimaging.io/)-like structure of the *raw*, unprocessed, NIfTI data (see [Raw data structure]() for more info).
 This can be fairly easily obtained if you have your data in DICOM format.
-If your data are in NIfTI format, and you don't have access to the DICOM data, you will have to manually rename your files to match the required format.
+If your data is in NIfTI format, and you don't have access to the DICOM data, you will have to manually rename your files to match the required format.

-We use [Dcm2Bids](https://github.com/UNFmontreal/Dcm2Bids) to perform the conversion and BIDS-like organization, which in tunrs is based on [dcm2niix](https://github.com/rordenlab/dcm2niix).
+We use [Dcm2Bids](https://github.com/UNFmontreal/Dcm2Bids) to perform the conversion and BIDS-like organization, which in turns is based on [dcm2niix](https://github.com/rordenlab/dcm2niix).

 # dcm2niix